-The prison was given an inspection in late 2014.
+The prison was given an inspection in February/March 2018.
 The full report can be read by following the links below.
 In their latest report the inspectors said:

 HM Chief Inspector of Prisons”

 To read the full report go to the Ministry of Justice web site or click here:

 - HMP Oakwood (2.46 MB) Report on an unannounced inspection of HMP Oakwood (26 February–9 March 2018)

 - HMP Oakwood, Report on an announced inspection of HMP Oakwood (1 – 5 December 2014).

 - Report on an unannounced inspection visit of HMP Oakwood 10 – 21 June 2013 by HM Chief Inspector of Prisons (PDF 0.51mb)